AhmedAbd-Allah/deploying-machine-learning-API-Using-Docker-And-kubernetes/README.md

 9. requirements.txt: file containing the required packages & libraries to be installed to be able to run the app
 10. run_docker.sh: file containing commands used to build a docker image of the app
-11. run_kubernetes.sh: files containing commands used to run the app using kubernetes 12.upload_docker.sh: file containing commands used to upload th app docker image to docker hub.
+11. run_kubernetes.sh: files containing commands used to run the app using kubernetes
+12. upload_docker.sh: file containing commands used to upload th app docker image to docker hub.